-NCIP senior officials quit work in protest
+NCIP senior officials quit work in protest134

 The management of the National Centre of Intellectual Property protests against the administrative reform.